edsu/inkdroid.org/about/index.md

 simply a place to write down the high level things that I'm actively engaged with, in an arbitrary order, so I can see them change over time.

+* Webrecorder: WACZ Standardization
 * Social Life of Web Archives (SLoWA)
 * Documenting the Now
-* Unlocking the Airwaves
-* Teaching: Data Curation, Introduction to Programming, Object Oriented Programming
+* Teaching: Data Curation, Object Oriented Programming

 [software developer]: https://github.com/edsu
 [Maryland Institute for Technology in the Humanities]: http://mith.umd.edu